-I'll be speaking for the third year running at the International NLP Conference in London.
+I'll be speaking for the third year running at the International NLP Conference in London on May 19th.

 I'll be showing you an easy way for coaches to ask questions to access their client's creativity, in a session entitled "Helping clients get unstuck with The Unsticker".

 The Unsticker is a tool for personal or group problem solving.
 You can use it by yourself, with your friends and family or in a group problem solving session at work.

 There are 200 questions in the app, 301 in the book, which are asked randomly.
 It's very likely that your problem is outside of your current environment, therefore you are carrying around a representation or model of it.
 Solving the problem does not mean changing the situation, it means changing your model of the situation.
 What then happens is that, in the reality of the situation, you behave differently because you feel and think differently.
 If we define a problem as a set of relationships between the elements of a system which mean that you are unable to achieve your desired outcome then we don't have to change anything in those elements, we only have to change the relationships.
 Once those relationships change, you will act in a way which had previously been unavailable to you and you will solve the problem.

 Most people report that after 4 or 5 questions, either their perspective of the problem has changed dramatically, or the problem seems to be 'solved' altogether.